 “Dual Cultivation” is mentioned in many Chinese cultivation novels.
 But what exactly is it?
-And what are these “Cauldrons” or “Furnaces” sometimes mentioned alongside it?
+And what are these “Cauldrons” or “Furnaces” that are sometimes mentioned alongside it?

 Just based on the context provided in the novels, it’s easy to get a general idea of what Dual Cultivation entails.
 However, the concept of Cauldrons is usually a little more difficult to grasp.